-But a significant cut of sales for the host should not unsettle any self published author who might be working with Amazon’s Createspace for print books or Kindle Direct Publishing (KDP) for eBooks.
+But a significant cut of sales for the host should not unsettle any self published author who might be working with Amazon’s Kindle Direct Publishing (KDP) self publishing platform.
 Even on Kindle eBooks, KDP can take anywhere from 30 to 65 percent, plus fees.

 And don't ask for a more author-advantageous cut claiming that the event will bring in customers who will make additional purchases!
 Signing event attendees are likely there just to see you and buy your book.

 How Can Authors Get Money Back from the Book Signing Event?

 I was a little puzzled by the second question which asked how to get money back from the book signing event.
 Hmm...

 That question could be answered in a number of ways, depending on what the author meant by “getting money back.”